 What side effects can this medication cause?

-Etonogestrel and ethinyl estradiol vaginal ring may cause side effects.
+Estrogen and progestin vaginal ring may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 - swelling, redness, irritation, burning, itching, or infection of the vagina